TheBinaryNinja/tvapp2/README.md

 - Supports both ports `80` and `443`
 - Self-signed SSL certificates (optional)
 - Mountable volume to control Nginx webserver files
+- Customizable URLs via env var should the m3u8 and xml links change
+- Integrated nginx hosted file browser for viewing all downloaded files, along with date and file size

 <br />